doctrine/DoctrineORMModule/README.md

 ```

 In the example above the newDefaultAnnotationDriver() method is used to create a generic annotation driver.
 You have
 full control over the number and types of drivers to use.
-The only requirement is that the driver is returned as an
+The only requirement is that the drivers are returned as an
 array with the namespace as the key and the driver as the value.

 ## Usage